 You may need to attach some of your gear to the bottom of the frame or harness, so you’ll need a good way of securing it.
 Rope is my first choice, but use secure knots.
 You’ll learn all of the knots you’ll need here > Netknots.

-Ratchet straps are also good, but they'll add weight, and they're fairly chunky.
-The ratchets could also get in the way, or take up valuable space.
+You can also use carabiners to clip your bags securely to your harness, make sure it’s clipped in at least two places to stop it swinging around during launch and in-flight.
+Ratchet straps are also good, but they’ll add weight, and they’re fairly chunky.
+The ratchets could also get in the way or take up valuable space.

 When your gear is attached, be sure to tie up any loose rope/strap ends to prevent them getting sucked into the propeller.

 Think about how much fuel you’ll need, and if you’ll have to land to refuel.
 If you’re planning on filling up at fuel stations along the way then don’t forget your oil (2-stroke motors).
 Pour the right amount of oil into a small bottle, this is better than taking a whole 1 litre tub, as it leaves space for other things.

 Do a full check on every single nut and bolt before leaving, as a simple loose bolt could really spoil your trip.
 You’ll want to take some tools, but choose wisely as you can’t take your whole toolbox.
 Here’s a list of tools that I always take flying to help you decide which ones are essential for your trip.